Richard Widmark: Film and television

-Heroic roles and continued success

 Widmark played heroic roles in films, including Down to the Sea in Ships, Slattery's Hurricane (both 1949), and Elia Kazan's Panic in the Streets (1950).
 His role as first mate Lunceford in the whaling movie Down to the Sea in Ships was his first starring role as the principal hero.
-His next starring role was in the 1951 WWII drama, Frogmen.
+His next starring role was in the 1951 WWII drama, The Frogmen.
 This movie is cited by many Navy Seals as the reason they joined the Navy.
-The film is very accurate in its depiction of the Underwater Demolition Teams that removed obst&cles put on the beaches by the Japanese.
-It has a great cast, and Widmark is very credible as the new commander of the Team trying to replace a beloved leader who was killed in action.
-War movie buffs identify this little known film as one of the best war movies ever made.

-He also featured in Halls of Montezuma (1951) and Don't Bother to Knock (1952) (with Marilyn Monroe), and appeared in two films for director Samuel Fuller: Pickup on South Street (1953) and Hell and High Water (1954).
+He also featured in Halls of Montezuma (1951) and Don't Bother to Knock (1952) (with Marilyn Monroe), and appeared in two films for director Samuel Fuller: the noir Pickup on South Street (1953) and Cold War drama Hell and High Water (1954).